j-barnak/cmake-build-sript/README.md

 sh ./build.sh debug
 ```

 This script uses `ninja-build` to build the project.
-To change this, omit or change `-GNina` to your liking
+To change this, omit or change `-GNina` to your liking.